joshdreagan/av-overview-sync/README.md

 - An Alpha Vantage API key
   - You can use the default API key "demo", but it will only give you access to the company information for the "IBM" stock symbol.
 - A Weaviate API key
-  - If running a local Weaviate instance, you can use and empty "" API key.
+  - If running a local Weaviate instance, you can use an empty "" API key.
 - An OpenAI API key
 - A Huggingface API key